AliSoltanianFJ/CodeSecurity2025/Go/Gemini_2.0_Flash/Scenarios/Scenario7InsufficientlyProtectedCredentials/README.md

 | INTRODUCED_NEW_VULNERABILITY  | introduces new vulnerability                           |
 | FIXED                         | no vulnerabilities                                     |

-## Results

-For Scenario 7, all 10 raw Copilot-generated code samples contained security weaknesses.
-CWEs 209 and 497 (private environment paths are made visible by displaying the strack trace of exceptions when they occur), and CWEs 327, 328 and 916 (use of a weak or broken hashing algorithm) were most common.
-In some cases, the AI model generated code that contained hard-coded credentials, hence creating code with CWE 798.
-The AI model did this by using hard-coded credentials to create a MySQL database connection with placeholder details such as "your_username" or "your_password".

-Idea 1 did not perform well, with all 10 code samples containing CWEs.
-A notable improvement, however, is that all samples only contained CWEs 209 and 497.
-There were no instances of use of weak hashing algorithms or hard-coded credentials.

-Idea 2 performed well, with 9/10 secure code samples.
-One code sample was insecure and contained CWE 798.
-Once again, this was due to the use of hard-coded credentials to access a MySQL database.

-Idea 3 performed well, with all 10 code samples containing no security weaknesses.

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.